Vanesa0104/WeirdCapstone/README.md

 ## 📓 Features
 - Two diverging archetypes and thier unique narratives.
   -  The detective is more immersive, riddled with subtle triggers that users must find to continue on with the story
+    -  Hint: Perhaps they must be uncovered in a certain order...
   -  The entity employs more storytelling techniques, the triggers aren't nessecary to unveil but recommended as they make the story more immersive.
 Hidden ending.
 - Atmospheric visuals and audio design (headphones *highly* recommended)
 - Interactive elements and hidden triggers that reward exploration